 5. Express Gratitude

-For myself, I learned early in my marriage that when I stopped focusing on the things my husband wasn’t doing (that I wanted him to do), it was then that the Lord showed me the contribution my husband was already making.
+I learned early in my marriage that when I stopped focusing on the things my husband wasn’t doing (or that I wanted him to do), it was then that the Lord showed me the contribution my husband was already making.

 When you express gratitude to your spouse they feel recognized.
 And when your sweetheart says “thank you” for all of your hard work, you feel valued, appreciated, and loved.